-Filler metal in welding is the added metal you use to bridge gaps, control weld chemistry, and strengthen joints when the base metals won’t fuse cleanly.
-You choose it by matching composition, strength, and process needs, whether you’re using MIG, TIG, or stick.
-The right filler helps prevent brittleness, cracking, and excessive distortion, while joint design and storage also affect performance.
-With a few key rules, you’ll see how each choice changes weld quality.
+Filler metal can decide whether your weld holds cleanly or fails under stress.
+You use it to bridge gaps, control weld chemistry, and strengthen joints when the base metals won’t fuse cleanly.
+You choose it by matching composition, strength, process, and service needs, whether you’re using MIG, TIG, or stick.
+The right filler helps prevent brittleness, cracking, and excess distortion, while joint design and storage habits also affect weld quality.

 What Is Filler Metal in Welding?